54% Syrah, 30% Grenache, 16% Mataro

 This wine comes from two hillside parcels at Lytton West.
-One is planted entirely to syrah while the other we planted half to grenache and half to mataro.
-A late ripening varietal, mataro, synonymous with mourvedre, does not always mature before the onset of fall rains.
-Typically it is used as a blending varietal.
-In 2015, both ripened fully and we fermented them separately.
+One is planted entirely to syrah while the other is planted to half grenache and half mataro.
+A late ripening variety, mataro, synonymous with mourvedre, does not always mature before the onset of fall rains.
+Typically it is used as a blending variety.
+In 2016, both ripened fully and we fermented them separately.
 After malolactic we decided to combine the elegant fruit of the grenache with the earthier mataro and syrah.

-Fermentation: Natural primary and secondary; daily pump-overs; pressed at eleven days.
+Fermentation: Natural primary and secondary; daily pump-overs; pressed at seven days.

 Aging: Twelve months in barrel

 Hand-harvested, sustainably grown, estate grapes; destemmed and crushed; fermented on the native yeasts, followed by a full malolactic on the naturally occurring malolactic bacteria; 0.6 g/L tartaric acid addition; oak from barrel aging; minimum effective sulfur for this wine (35 ppm at crush and 96 ppm over the course of aging); pad filtered at bottling.
 In keeping with our philosophy of minimal intervention, this is the sum of our actions.

 No. of Tasting Notes: 57

 See all food pairing recipes we have created specifically for this wine.See pairings

 In order to qualify for user related discounts, you must log in before proceeding with checkout.
 Click the button below to log in and receive these benefits, or close the window to continue.Log In